 I’m a big believer in cushions and throws on your bed, add the softest you can find.
 Your bed should be somewhere you just want to jump onto.

 Layer enough cushions to create a nice plump feel but not too many that’s its a task to remove them all when you want to get into bed.
 The magic number is 2 pillows and 4 cushions.
-Natural fabrics such as linen, cotton etc will get even softer over time. and are warm to the touch.
-Design & Photos by House Nine
+Natural fabrics such as linen, cotton, etc will get even softer over time. and are warm to the touch.
+Gara Rock Hotel, Devon © House Nine (left)

 LIGHT CANDLES FOR A WARM GLOW

-Light your candle just before starting to get ready for sleep, it’s always so relaxing to walk into your bedroom and feel the warm glow from a candle.
+Light your candle just before starting to get ready for sleep, it’s always so relaxing to walk into your bedroom and feel the warm glow of a candle.
 Candles from Our Lovely Goods.

 Sign up to the newsletter for special offers, stories and inspiration.